interfrastic/play-framework/ebeandemo/README.md

 between two entities is represented in the Ebean ORM and how these relationships are mapped to tables in a MySQL database.

+## Project creation

 The initial project was created by following
 [these instructions](https://www.playframework.com/documentation/2.5.9/NewApplication)
 to create a new vanilla Play Java application, like this:

 ```
 activator new ebeandemo play-java
 ```

+## Impossible relationships

+TODO: Discuss standard entity relationships that can’t be modeled in the Ebean ORM.